June 15, 2018 4 Reasons to Connect Print Ads and Catalogs to Ecommerce through Image Recognition

 In a Primarily Digital World, Paper Still Tends to Trigger Stronger Emotions

-A study sponsored by the Office of Inspector General of the U.S. Postal Service found some interesting trends when analysing how people reacted while looking at both paper and digital catalogs.
+A study sponsored by the Office of Inspector General of the U.S. Postal Service found some interesting trends when analyzing how people reacted while looking at both paper and digital catalogs.

 It Creates a Proper Marketing Mix That Combines Different Values

-What consumers tipically do when it comes to paper-based catalogs and magazines is to glance through the pages and see if they find something interesting for them.
-If something caught their eye, they usually turn to other channels -mainly physical or onlines stores- to proceed with their shopping journey.
+What consumers typically do when it comes to paper-based catalogs and magazines is to glance through the pages and see if they find something interesting for them.
+If something caught their eye, they usually turn to other channels -mainly physical or online stores- to proceed with their shopping journey.